 Students under the Bachelor of Laws programme will need to fulfil 180 credit units.

 The LLB degree programme is meant for students with 'A' Level or Diploma qualifications.
 Students in the LLB programme will take about 4.5 to 5 years to complete their studies.
-LLB candidates will have the opportunity to take up electives such as Advanced Criminal Legal Process and Cross-Border Family Cases.
+LLB candidates will have the opportunity to take up electives.
+An indicative range of electives is available for reference below.
+Please note that the School of Law will update the LLB candidates on the electives that are available for every presentation.

-All School of Law students are expected to complete their degree within 6 years.
+All School of Law students expected to complete their degree within 6 years.

 Graduates of the LLB programme are required to complete 180 credit units comprising: